ruixingw/parmhess/tsubasa.rst

 Keywords:

-1. :code:`g09rt`:  command to run Gaussian 09 for (opt, freq).
+1. :code:`g09rt`:  The command to run Gaussian 09 for (opt, freq).
 Here, running "myg09boon test.com" should yield "test.log" in the same folder.

-2. :code:`g09a2rt`:  command to run Gaussian 09 for resp (to avoid G09 B01 bug).
+2. :code:`g09a2rt`:  The command to run Gaussian 09 for resp (to avoid G09 B01 bug).
 Here, running "myg09a2boon test.com" should yield "test.log" in the same folder.
+If you only have Gaussian 09 Rev.B01, please use :code:`--stopafter resp`, and then check `a bug of Revision B.01`_ (search "Gaussian 09 fix" in this page) to apply a fixing script to the Gaussian output.
+After fixing the output, it can be provided to **Tsubasa** by :code:`--startfrom antechamber`.

 3. :code:`antechamber`:  command to run antechamber.
 Charge type may be modified.
 For large molecule(>100 atoms), "-pl 30" may be added (see :code:`antechamber -h` for details).

-4. :code:`clean`: this command will be run at the end of all steps for clean purpose.
+4. :code:`clean`: this command will be run at the end of all steps for clean purpose (delete redundant files).

 5. :code:`opthead`, :code:`opttail`, :code:`freqhead`, :code:`resphead`, :code:`resptail`, :code:`mmhead`: Keywords that are used to run Gaussian.
-The content of :code:`.gau` file will be pasted betwwen *head* and *tail* section.
-Blank lines will be inserted between them to form a Gaussian Input file.
+The content of :code:`.gau` file will be pasted between :code:`head` and :code:`tail` section.
 You may change them in your own need.
 Normally, keywords in :code:`freqhead` and :code:`mmhead` should not be changed.

+.. _`a bug of Revision B.01` : http://ambermd.org/bugfixesat.html